 What to Bring?

-- Child Care Credit, bring the total amount paid by you, along with the name, address and social security number or Business ID number of the person or center who cared for your child.
-Also, bring the bills which show total amount paid.
+9. For the Child Care Credit, bring the total amount paid by you, along with the name, address and tax identification number of the person or center who cared for your child.

-IRS rules state that we are only allowed to prepare taxes for clients whose total household income is less than $51,000.
-Also, we are unable to help international taxpayers or taxpayers with military income, rental income, or clients who have businesses with employees, inventory and/or losses/expenses over $10,000, inventory, or incurred a loss in 2014.
+IRS rules state that we are only allowed to prepare taxes for clients whose total household income is less than $53,000.
+Also, we are unable to help international taxpayers or taxpayers with military income, rental income, or clients who have businesses with employees, expenses over $10,000, inventory, or incurred a loss in 2014.

 Want to do your taxes yourself?
 Click below to file your state and federal taxes online for free!